Brighton Tram 53 Society

 March

 The total conductresses employed was now 48 being 73% of all the conducting staff.
-Another 82 men left to join HM Forces.
+Another 82 men left the tramway, conscipted for the war effort

 1919